Written by Bren Balcombe

 Importantly, this occurs in the real world through real interactions which differs from the idea of a self that is shaped, moulded, or conditioned by the world, a passive positioning.
 The conceptualisation of “self” differs across cultural contexts as it is dependent on what is an accepted established narrative across cultural contexts.

 Narratives are co-created understandings that people, i.e., individuals and groups, create to describe and make sense of our collective, social, political, and material realities.
 These understandings give meaning to certain actions and provide measurements from which to shape up to or contrast against regarding the worlds they inhabit.
 Narratives evolve over time, and they tend to exist in their own time spirit.
 They are extremely influential in the construction and co-construction of what we consider to be “our-selves”.
-Providing the framework from which we make meaning, perceive ourselves, and consider what is relevant and give importance.
+Providing the framework from which we make meaning, perceive ourselves, give importance to and consider relevant.

 The concept of narratives is not new, but they are less understood for their significance politically and their influence over the way things are generally conceptualised.
 Established narratives become taken-for-granted facts about the nature of things.
 However, to reach an established status they have to compete against other ways of thinking.
 This competition and promotion can be more political than factual.
 Therefore, it is important to include an analysis of power in the construction of narratives and some consideration towards who is promoting them and why.

 This is particularly important because once a narrative gains political status and power it becomes very difficult to argue against, even with extremely valid reasoning.
 A good case example is the serotonin theory.
-The serotonin theory has and still does promote (among certain groups e.g., general public and GP’s), the idea of depression being a chemical imbalance.
-This is despite many academics having abandoned the notion long ago due to it problematically being unable to be substantiated (Kirsch, 2010; Whitaker, 2010).
+The serotonin theory has, and still does, promote among certain groups e.g., general public and GP’s, the idea of depression being a chemical imbalance.
+This is despite many academics having abandoned the notion long ago due to it being problematically unsubstantiated (Kirsch, 2010; Whitaker, 2010).
 Researchers Deacon & Spielman (2017)[1] trace the promotion of this narrative directly to pharmaceutical marketing,

 “… the dominant cultural story of antidepressant medications bears little resemblance to the available scientific evidence.
 Of greater concern is that it never has.” (p.
 3)

-Most problematically the narrative on depression when discussed in the psychiatric world, even among those who have abandoned the serotonin theory, still focus on cause and disease outside of real-world situation and context.
-With a significant focus on what is purported to be occurring within the brain of the person, not their life.
+Most problematically the narrative regarding depression, when discussed in the psychiatric world, even among those who have abandoned the serotonin theory, still focus on issues of cause and disease outside of real-world situation and context.
+Significantly, the focus is on what is purported to be occurring within the brain of the person, not their life.

-To simplify the current narrative on depression and chemical imbalances it more a case of, “we just haven’t got it quite right yet” (Balcombe, 2023).
-To be clear here, the dispute is not whether brain chemicals play a part in the experience, undoubtably they do.
-Without bio-chemical responses we couldn’t physically experience anything.
+To simplify the current narrative regarding depression and chemical imbalances, it is more a case of, “we just haven’t got it quite right yet” (Balcombe, 2023).
+To be clear here, the dispute is not whether brain chemicals play a part in the experience of any state, undoubtably they do.
+Without bio-chemical responses we couldn’t physically experience anything at all.
 The dispute is the positioning of “cause of” rather than “response to”.
-This I describe as a literal “wagging the dog” scenario, the absurd idea that the tail wags the dog rather than a dog wagging their tail (in response to being petted).
+I describe this as a literal “wagging the dog” scenario, the absurd idea that the tail wags the dog rather than a dog wagging their tail e.g. in response to being petted.

 Considering Problems